 Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid works, build exciting things and make software used by a large community.

 For the past two years, I focus on building system software, especially storage systems.
-I built AgateDB during my internship in PingCAP, and worked on TerarkDB for Zoned Namespace SSDs during my internship at ByteDance, and is now building a streaming database product at Singularity Data.
+I built AgateDB during my internship in PingCAP, worked on TerarkDB for Zoned Namespace SSDs during my internship at ByteDance, and is now building a streaming database product at Singularity Data.
 Also, I love becoming part of the open-source community.
 I’m currently a contributor in the TiKV community, and I’m maintaining several widely-used projects in the SJTUG community.
-For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.Updated at Aug 15, 2021
+For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.Updated at Sep 30, 2021